astra-toolbox/astra-toolbox/README.md

 ### Windows, from source using Visual Studio 2017

-Requirements: Visual Studio 2017 (full or community), boost (recent), CUDA 10.2,
+Requirements: Visual Studio 2017 (full or community), boost (recent),
-              MATLAB (R2012a or higher) and/or WinPython 3.x.
+              CUDA (10.2 or higher), MATLAB (R2012a or higher) and/or WinPython 3.x.

 Using the Visual Studio IDE: